quentinsf/icsv2ledger/README.md

 ---------------

 Options can either be used from command line or in configuration file.
-`--account` is a mandatory option on command line. `--config-file` and `--help` are only usable from command line.
+`--account` is a mandatory option on command line. `--config-file`, `--src-account` and `--help` are only usable from command line.

     --account STR, -a STR
                           ledger account used as source
+    --src-account STR
-    --clear-screen, -C    clear screen for every transaction --cleared-character {*,!, }
+                          ledger account used as source, overrides --account option --clear-screen, -C    clear screen for every transaction --cleared-character {*,!, }
                           character to clear a transaction